 Tina Davidson

 The recipient of numerous prestigious grants and fellowships, Davidson was the first classical composer to receive a $50,000 Pew Fellowship.
-Her work, Transparent Victims, was selected by American Public Radio as part of the International Rostrum of Composers, held at the UNESCO headquarters in Paris.
+She has been awarded four Artist’s Fellowships from the Pennsylvania Council on the Arts, CAP grants from the American Music Center and numerous Meet the Composer grants.
+Her work, Transparent Victims, was selected by the American Public Radio as part of the International Rostrum of Composers, held at the UNESCO headquarters in Paris.

 Tina Davidson creates music that stands out for its emotional depth and lyrical dignity.
 Lauded for her authentic voice, she has been praised for her “vivid ear for harmony and colors” (The New York Times) and for offering “real music, with structure, mood, novelty and harmonic sophistication–with haunting melodies that grow out of complex, repetitive rhythms.”
 (The Philadelphia Inquirer).